Killol14/the-sutton-park/README.md

-Acknowledgements
+##### Acknowledgements

-With thanks to Ronan McCelland, mentor, who helped me develop this idea.
+With thanks to Ronan McCelland,mentor, and Ben Smith, tutor who helped me develop this idea

 Thank you to the code institute city of Bristol college for help and support.

+ ReadMe file structure, with credit to the former student, milestone 1 Row Gallery Website

 This website is purely fictious and not for public consumption.